A Bug's Life

-A Bug's Life is a 1998 American computer-animated comedy film produced by Pixar Animation Studios for Walt Disney Pictures.
-It was the second feature-length film produced by Pixar.
-Directed by John Lasseter and co-directed by Andrew Stanton, the film involves a misfit ant, Flik, who is looking for "tough warriors" to save his colony from a protection racket run by a gang of grasshoppers.
-Unfortunately, the "warriors" he brings back turn out to be an inept troupe of Circus Bugs.
+A Bug's Life (stylized in all lowercase) is a 1998 American animated comedy film produced by Pixar Animation Studios for Walt Disney Pictures.
+It is Pixar's second feature-length film, following Toy Story (1995).
+The film was directed by John Lasseter, co-directed by Andrew Stanton, and produced by Darla K. Anderson and Kevin Reher, from a screenplay written by Stanton, Donald McEnery, and Bob Shaw, and a story conceived by Lasseter, Stanton, and Joe Ranft.
+It stars the voices of Dave Foley, Kevin Spacey, Julia Louis-Dreyfus, and Hayden Panettiere.
+In the film, a misfit ant named Flik looks for "tough warriors" to save his ant colony from a protection racket run by a gang of grasshoppers.
+However, the "warriors" he brings back are a troupe of Circus Bugs.
+The film's plot was initially inspired by Aesop's fable The Ant and the Grasshopper.

-The film was initially inspired by Aesop's fable The Ant and the Grasshopper.
-Production began shortly after the release of Toy Story in 1995.
-The screenplay was penned by Stanton and comedy writers Donald McEnery and Bob Shaw from a story by Lasseter, Stanton, and Joe Ranft.
+Production on A Bug's Life began shortly after the release of Toy Story in 1995.
 The ants in the film were redesigned to be more appealing, and Pixar's animation unit employed technical innovations in computer animation.
 Randy Newman composed the music for the film.
-During production, a controversial public feud erupted between Steve Jobs and Lasseter of Pixar and DreamWorks co-founder Jeffrey Katzenberg due to the parallel production of his similar film Antz, which was released the same year.
+During production, a controversial public feud erupted between Steve Jobs and Lasseter of Pixar and DreamWorks co-founder Jeffrey Katzenberg due to the parallel production of his similar film Antz, which was released the month prior.

-The film was released on November 20, 1998, received positive reviews and grossed $363 million at the box office.
+A Bug's Life premiered at the El Capitan Theatre in Los Angeles on November 14, 1998, and was released in the United States on November 25.
+It received positive reviews for its animation, story, humor, and voice acting.
+It became a commercial success, having grossed $363 million at the box office.
 It was the first film to be digitally transferred frame-by-frame and released on DVD, and has been released multiple times on home video.

 Plot

 A colony of ants, led by the elderly Queen and her daughter Princess Atta, lives in the middle of a seasonally dry creekbed on a small hill known as "Ant Island".
-Every summer, they are forced to give food to a gang of bullying grasshoppers, led by Hopper.
+Every summer, they are forced to give food to a gang of grasshoppers, led by Hopper.